naala89/apiopenstudio/includes/wiki/developers/contributing.md

 All commits and merges go through a linting process, using phpcs.
 If the linting fails, the CI will not deploy the phpdoc or wiki changes.

 squizlabs/phpcs is defined in the composer.json file.
-Before final PR, you should run:
+Before creating a PR, you should run:

     ./vendor/bin/phpcs --standard=PSR12 includes/ public/*.php